pennello/ytdl/readme.md

 All levels of invocation are well-documented with support for a `--help` option.
 Run `ytdl --help` to get started.

+In addition, most of the classes and methods have Pydoc documentation.

 Files
 -----
  - `/usr/local/bin/ytdl` (via `make install`)